isomerpages/mol-services/_servicebundle_jobs/01-before-you-start.md

 ## Before You Start
-Before you start your job search, learn how you can equip yourself with Job Search Essentials in this tutorial video below.
+Before you start your job search, learn how you can equip yourself with Job Search Essentials

-<iframe width="560" height="315" src="https://www.youtube.com/embed/w6d08_VPwiI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 #### Assess your employability